scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 between bundles (although this has been addressed now in the subbundle division).
 The second was the issue of resiliency: if a node goes down, it will take the entire MPI job with it.
-(This is not an issue in Dask, in which dead workers can be revived and the calculation can continue.)
+(This is not an issue in Dask, in which dead workers can be seamlessly revived while the calculation continues.)
 An additional feature we liked about Dask is the ability to monitor Dask jobs in real time with their Bokeh status page.
 We thought Dask seemed promising enough that it was worth taking a careful look at what it would mean to replace the DESI MPI with Dask.